dsi-icl/do-voice-interaction/gdo_voicebot/stt_service/README.md

 ## Description

-This service will take care of receiving the voice message and transcribing it using the  mozilla's [DeepSpeech](https://github.com/mozilla/STT) model.
+This service will take care of receiving the voice message and transcribing it using the [Mozilla's DeepSpeech](https://github.com/mozilla/STT) model.
 To learn more about DeepSpeech, you can acess to the documentation [here](https://mozilla-voice-stt.readthedocs.io/en/latest/index.html).
 In the [stt.js](https://github.com/dsi-icl/do-voice-interaction/blob/master/gdo_voicebot/stt_service/src/routes/stt.js) file you'll find how the audioBuffer received is processed.

 ## How to install it